-This state website offers a complete guide to opening a business in Florida as well as other resources that may be beneficial for immigrant entrepreneurs.
+This state website offers a complete guide to opening a business in Florida and other resources that may be beneficial for immigrant entrepreneurs.

-The U.S. Small Business Administration (SBA), Florida colleges and universities, and a number of for-profit and nonprofit regional partners work together to provide services through the SBDC Network.
+The U.S. Small Business Administration (SBA), Florida colleges and universities, and several for-profit and nonprofit regional partners work together to provide services through the SBDC Network.